1908

 1908 Western Home Builder Title Page

-According to a variety of write ups done by the city of Seattle, Voorhees emigrated from the Midwest in 1904 to work in the building department of the Chicago, Milwaukee, and St. Paul Railway Line.
+According to a variety of write-ups done by the city of Seattle, Voorhees emigrated from the Midwest in 1904 to work in the building department of the Chicago, Milwaukee, and St. Paul Railway Line.
 He lost no time developing house plans that he published from at least 1907 to 1911 in his very popular catalogs titled Western Home Builder.
 The city estimates that hundreds "—possibly thousands—" of homes in Seattle and the surrounding area were built using his plans.
-Examples can be found throughout the city, but especially on Wallingford, Queen Anne Hill and Capitol Hill.
+Examples can be found throughout the city, but especially on Wallingford, Queen Anne Hill, and Capitol Hill.

-Such was Voorhees native talent and business acumen, he had no difficulty securing ever larger projects as the years went by including a number of commissions by Seattle lumber and developer, Joseph Vance.
+1908 Sunset Ad for Voorhees Such was Voorhees' native talent and business acumen, he had no difficulty securing ever larger projects as the years went by including a number of commissions by Seattle lumber and developer, Joseph Vance.

 Voorhees practiced in Seattle until his retirement in 1955 and died in Santa Barbara on August 10, 1970.